What You Need to Know to Teach English in South America

 - The Schedules: Most language centers do the organization for you in terms of allotting you students and the times to teach them.
 But as mentioned earlier, things can get busy.
 Subsequently, lessons get cancelled.
 Teachers have to monitor their email inboxes for messages or their cell phones for texts alerting them to cancellations.
 Students are sometimes pulled away from class due to important professional or personal situations.
 A teacher has to be prepared for such events and make relevant notes on students’ time sheets.

 - The Commuting: In Buenos Aires, the buses run rapidly all day, everyday.
 However the train service is another matter altogether.
-The current social climate in BA is fraught with strikes and mechanical malfunctions.
+BA transit can be fraught with strikes and mechanical malfunctions.
 Other cities, such as Caracas and Sao Paulo, have similar issues.

 - The Cancellations: With regard to the last two points, the teacher has to be aware of cancellations, which are part and parcel of life for both students and teachers.
 What is most important is that teachers make note of such events.
 A language institute should have a department to register students’ cancellations of classes so teachers are not penalized with regard to their pay.
 A message to the teacher should be sent to inform them of the cancellation as soon as it is announced.
 In any event, keeping a record of this on attendance record sheets is absolutely necessary.